bazbt3/rssupdatemasto/README.md

 * `rssupdatemasto_base.txt` - the most recent post date, which must be retained to check if any later posts appear.

 ### Automating it:
 * To periodically run the script I created a 'cron job' by making a 'crontab' file on my always-on Mac.
 It should run every 3 hours starting at midnight.
-To create it I had to use the vi editor which was an experience in itself.
+To create and amend it I started with and continue to use the vi editor, which is an experience in itself.
 Anyway, here it is:
-`0 0,3,6,9,12,15,18,21 * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`
+`0 */3 * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`
 * I found that on a Mac one has to add cron to the list of 'Full disk access apps' - [Crontab Operation not permitted](https://apple.stackexchange.com/questions/378553/crontab-operation-not-permitted/378558#378558) (*StackExchange*).

 ### The 2 other scripts in the repository: